 The funds are invested to produce income and preserve capital.
 Each year, a payout based on a percentage of the average fair value of the investments for each of the funds for the previous two years is transferred to the operating funds.
-In 2013 and 2012, the percentage of 3.5% was paid out.
+In 2014 and 2013, a percentage of 3.5% was paid out.